What are NoSQL databases and why are they faster? Learn the many benefits of these databases and the 9 fastest NoSQL databases available now.

 Some major companies like Slack and Medium use Elasticsearch.
 The database is ideal if you’re looking to accomplish the following functionality.

-Amazon’s product is not open source, but it is still highly scalable even up to 10 trillion daily requests.
+Amazon’s product is not open source, but it is still highly scalable even with up to 10 trillion daily requests.
 It’s no surprise that many large companies like Snapchat and Samsung use Amazon DynamoDB.

 This NoSQL database has two major use cases.